 More generally, we encourage you to make the most of your stay.
 This means extending your journey to the previous and/or following weeks for more scientific activities in Kassel and around.
 Several initiatives are here to help you in this task:

-• You can attend ICALP'2023(July 10-14, in Padeborn)
+• You can attend ICALP'23, which takes place in Paderborn, July 10-14.

-• You can attend CAV'2023(July 17-22, in Paris)
+• You can attend CAV'23, which takes place in Paris, July 17-22

-• You can use the Highlights Extended Stay Support Scheme ( HESSS ) for finding collaborators and organising visits.
+• You can use the Highlights Extended Stay Support Scheme (HESSS) for finding collaborators and organising visits.

 Getting There

 by plane The closest airports to Kassel are Kassel-Calden, Frankfurt, Hannover and Paderborn.
 You can take a taxi from Kassel-Calden or use bus route 130 to get to Kassel city centre.
-You can find the timetables on the website of the Nordhessischer VerkehrsVerbund (NVV).
+You can find the timetables on the website of the Nordhessischer VerkehrsVerbund (NVV)

 Normally, you require a visa and residence permit to enter Germany.
 Nationals from EU memberstates, Iceland Liechtenstein, Norway and Switzerland are generally not required to obtain a visa to enter Germany.
 Similarly, nationals from Australia, Japan, Canada, New Zealand, South Korea and the USA do not need a visa to enter.
 See here for a full list of countries enjoying visa exceptions.
 If you require an invitation letter, please contact Stefan Göller and provide your full address, arrival and departure date.